TaomasSpace/wallflow/README.md

 there works normally.
 Configurable: `hypr.bind_all` (default: main bind + SHIFT), `general.hidden_dir_name` (default `"hidden"`).

+### Opening on top of Discord/Spotify-style overlays

+If your setup toggles apps via Hyprland special workspaces (`togglespecialworkspace`) or Hyprland's `pin` dispatcher, those render above every normal workspace — so the picker would otherwise open underneath them.
+Before showing the picker, wallflow:
+- closes whichever special workspace is active **on the currently focused monitor only** (one on a different monitor is left alone — it won't overlap the picker, and touching it would just pull it onto this monitor instead of hiding it); toggle syntax is auto-detected (classic `hyprctl dispatch togglespecialworkspace <name>`, or the `hl.dsp.*` Lua-expression form some Hyprland-Lua-config builds require — same detection as the `hyprland.lua`/`hyprland.conf` flavour);
+- unpins any pinned window, reopening the picker on top, then re-pins it the moment the picker closes.

+Both are on by default; disable with `ui.close_special_workspaces = false` / `ui.hide_pinned_windows = false`.

 ### Renaming wallpapers

 `wallflow rename` normalises filenames per directory, natural-sorted, collision-safe (renames go